Erki Savisaar

-Erki Savisaar (born 16 June 1978 in Vastse-Kuuste, Põlva County) is an Estonian politician.
-He has been a member of the XIII and XIV Riigikogu.
+Erki Savisaar (born 16 June 1978) is an Estonian politician.
+Born in Vastse-Kuuste, Põlva County, he has been a member of the XIII and XIV Riigikogu.

 Savisaar is the son of former Prime Minister of Estonia Edgar Savisaar.
 In 2003, he graduated from Tallinn University in applied informatics.

-From 2012 to 2015 he was the head of Tallinna Linnatranspordi AS's IT Department.
+From 2012 to 2015, he was the head of Tallinna Linnatranspordi AS's IT Department.

-Since 2015 he is a member of Estonian Centre Party.
+Since 2015, he is a member of Estonian Centre Party.

 In 2018, he received Baltic Assembly Medal.